Optimist Center Cloud Logo.png

 — Paulo Coelho

+I'm proud to share with you my masters thesis, Leading Happiness.
 I completed this thesis for my Masters Degree at SIT Graduate Institute.
 In Leading Happiness I researched shared leadership and happiness at work in two amazing Certified B Corporations.

 You can download Leading Happiness for free as an eBook.